 Request an Item

 Need something?
-You can request items such as books, laptops and interlibrary loans.
+You can request items such as books, articles, and interlibrary loans.

 When you ask for an item, we’ll check to see if it is available and contact you as soon as possible.

 The principal responsibility of the Columbia Basin College Library is to provide information resources and services that advance the mission of the College.
 The library develops and integrates resources in a variety of formats, utilizing technologies that provide broad access to information in support of the curriculum of the college.
 The library provides research and instructional services to foster students' ability to think critically about their information needs and successfully apply information tools and resources to meet them.

 The CBC Library’s facilities and resources are intended for use by current CBC students, faculty and staff.
 Limited access is provided for other community visitors, dependent first upon student and employee needs.

 Course Reserves include books, articles and other items that instructors reserve for individual courses.

 Most course reserve items are limited to in-library use only, but some may have one-day, three-day, or one-week loan period, depending on the instructors' directions.
 Our staff will be happy to help you determine the policy for individual items.